NeunEinser/hunt-and-run/README.md

 ## Rules
 1. There are no rules
-You can do and play as you want.
+Do anything you can think of to gain an advantage.
 This may include trapping the obsidian platform in the end with lava.
 Just have a water bucket selected in your toolbar and be ready to run, I guess :wink:.
 The game will fill a certain area above the obsidian platform with air whenerver a player goes through, so you will have a sort of grace periode.
 Of course, you as a group can agree on any rules you seem fit.

+It is recommended to have more experienced players join the runners and less so the hunters.